AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Post-disaster mapping, public relations photographs.

-**Operational Examples:** In 2017, the Brazilian Red Cross used drones to search for potential mosquito breeding locations, as part of efforts to fight Dengue fever and Zika virus in urban areas.
+**Operational examples:** In 2017, the Brazilian Red Cross used drones to search for potential mosquito breeding locations, as part of efforts to fight Dengue fever and Zika virus in urban areas.

 **Summary:** The Brazilian Red Cross currently uses drones to support post-disaster mapping operations, as well as for general situational awareness efforts.
 Drones are also used to take photographs for promotional materials.